 - Size: Front end 2" wide, back end 2 1/4" wide.
 4" long x 1" deep.

-- A metal pin (hidden under the label) and 2 plastic pins are supplied with each crayon.
+- A metal pin (hidden under the label)comes with each crayon.

 How to Use

 - Hold in one hand so crayon itself is facing you.

 - Push the crayon (hole in the center) with finger or thumb.